EresDev/PerfectMoneyForOpenCart/README.md

 If you are installing the extenion via OpenCart extension installer, please simply download PerfectMoneyExtension4OpenCart.ocmod.zip in your desired verion and upload it to your opencart extension installer.

-Each version contains its specific documents.
-Please naviate to your desired version folder to view the documentation.
+Each version contains its specific documentation.
+Please navigate to your desired version folder to view the documentation.